westerndigitalcorporation/zonedstorage.io/docs/introduction/smr.md

 Since host-aware drives are backwards compatible with regular CMR disks, the ZBC and ZAC standards do not define any limit on the number of open zones for this model.
-However, the standards define that a drive can advertize and optimal maximum number of open zones.
+However, the standards define that a drive can advertise an optimal maximum number of open zones.
 This is a non-restrictive guideline for the host rather than an enforced limit.
-The host software can use this information to avoid performance degradation due to an excessive number of zone partially written on the device.
+The host software can use this information to avoid performance degradation due to an excessive number of zones partially written on the device.

 ### Zone Append

 The ZAC and ZBC standards do not define a [zone append command](/docs/introduction/zoned-storage#zone-append) for SMR hard disks.
-However, this command semantic can be emulated by host software stacks.
+However, this command's semantics can be emulated by host software stacks.